django-oscar/django-oscar-datacash/README.rst

 =================================

 This package provides integration with the payment gateway, DataCash.
-It is designed to integrate seamlessly with the e-commerce framework `django-oscar`_ but can be used without using oscar.
+It is designed to work seamlessly with the e-commerce framework `django-oscar`_ but can be used without oscar.

 .. _`django-oscar`: https://github.com/tangentlabs/django-oscar